woc-hack/kjd/VCAnalyzer/README.md

     - For fixed projects, time the first known fixed file was committed.
     - Length of time elapsed between time the CVE was published and the first fixing commit for each cloned project.
-    - Length of time elapsed between time the vulnerablitly was fixed in the original prject and the time of the first fixing commit in
+    - Length of time elapsed between time the vulnerability was fixed in the original project and the time of the first fixing commit in

 ### Phase 3
 Phase 3 finds statistics about each project.